-101 Handy Hints for a Happy Hysterectomy – £7.00.
-This is our own best selling book written by Linda, CEO of the Hysterectomy Association.
-Jam packed full of useful hints, tips and advice for every stage of your hysterectomy from planning to getting back to work.
+101 Handy Hints for a Happy Hysterectomy – my best selling book, jam packed full of useful hints, tips and advice for every stage of your hysterectomy from planning to getting back to work.